Cyclone1070/docsreader/src/tailwind/README.md

-- `docs/tailwindcss.com/cleanHtml/` - Contains the built static HTML files (temporary)# Or from the project root1. **Patches React Components** - Strips out UI chrome (headers, footers, pagination, table of contents) by replacing them with minimal implementations
+- `docs/tailwindcss.com/cleanHtml/` - Contains the built static HTML files (temporary)# Or from the project root